Code-Institute-Submissions/raw-dessert-recipes/README.md

 5. **Datepicker** - Add a date picker into the 'Date Posted' field, to maintain the same date format throughout.
 6. **Search, Sort, Filter, Pagination** - Add these type of features to facilitate the recipe page as it grows.
 7. **Prep Time** - Add a feature to include prep time.
-8. **Javascript Alerts** - Update alert boxes with a close or x button, to allow user to go back to the same page prior to the alert box opening.

 ## Technologies Used
 The following section describes all technologies used to construct this project.